Conduct Port Scanning with Nmap

 Introduction

-In this step, you will learn how to perform a TCP connect scan using Nmap.
-A TCP connect scan is a basic form of TCP scanning that completes the full TCP three-way handshake to establish a connection with the target.
-This method is less stealthy than other scan types but is reliable and doesn't require special privileges.
+In this step, you will perform a TCP connect scan using Nmap.
+This is a basic and reliable form of TCP scanning that completes the full TCP three-way handshake to establish a connection with the target port.
+While reliable, this method is less stealthy than other scan types because it fully establishes and then tears down a connection, which can be easily logged by the target system.

-1. SYN (Synchronize): The scanner sends a SYN packet to the target.
+1. SYN (Synchronize): The scanner sends a SYN packet to the target port.

 2. SYN/ACK (Synchronize/Acknowledge): If the port is open, the target responds with a SYN/ACK packet.